JOEYFIZAZA/alx-system_engineering-devops/0x00-shell_basics/README.md

-Writting a script that prints the current working directory
+Show contents in the directory